-Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress across all subject areas and have the resilience needed to face all challenges.
+Our intention is that all pupils, irrespective of their background, financial circumstances or any challenges they face, make good progress across all subject areas and have the resilience needed to face all challenges.
 We are ambitious for all our pupils and we aspire for them to reach their full potential.

 High-quality teaching is at the heart of our approach.
-We adopt a whole school approach in which all staff take responsibility for disadvantaged pupils' outcomes and have high expectations for all the pupils they teach.
+We adopt a whole school approach in which all staff take responsibility for disadvantaged pupils' outcomes to enable accelerated progress.
 Teachers ensure that all children are challenged and that we intervene early when support is needed.